When To Breed a Border Terrier?

 Breeding Border Terriers can also be an expensive undertaking.
 The cost of food, vet care, and other expenses can add up quickly.

-What Are The Temperament risks of Breeding Border Terriers?
+What Are The Temperament Risks of Breeding Border Terriers?

 Border Terriers are known for being intelligent, independent, and willful.
 They can also be stubborn and difficult to train.
 However, with proper training and socialization, they can make excellent pets.